Learn how to use the robot

 Connecting to your tenant is the first step in your SProbot journey.

-When you log into the app for the first time with your Microsoft account, the first thing you'll see is the
+When you log into SProbot for the first time after you've created your account, the first thing you'll see is the Connect to a tenant button.

 This launches the connection wizard, which will take you through:

-1. Entering your tenant ID.
+1. Entering your tenant name.

 3. Confirming the tenant details and finalising the connection.